realKarthikNair/Learning-C-Lang-sem-1/Learning_C/G. Go to Statements/What_is_go_to_statements.md

 ## Should you use goto?

 The main reason to avoid goto is that it leads unstructured and difficult-to-maintain code and very hard to follow.
 It is preferred if you want to jump out from nested loops.
+Using goto can lead to endless loops if not used carefully.